Ian-Cornelius/Engine-Ignition-Start-and-Stall-Mod-Assetto-Corsa/README.md

 ## Installation

-Everlost has an elaborate installation video over on his (YouTube channel)[https://www.youtube.com/watch?v=B1rOc_Oanfk].
+Everlost has an elaborate [installation video](https://www.youtube.com/watch?v=B1rOc_Oanfk) over on his YouTube channel.
 I advise you to watch it first to get a full understanding of the installation process.
 But here's the TLDR.

 (You can safely combine the script.lua file here with other assets in Everlost's Patreon post as long as you're installing version 2.1.
 Versions above 2.1 should have this script bundled with it)